 He grew up outside Schenectady, and spent his political career in New York.
 He was living at 123 Lexington Avenue, in the Kips Bay building that now includes Kalustyan's Deli on the ground floor, when President James Garfield died on September 19, 1881, following being shot on July 2.
 Arthur was sworn in there, and then went to Washington, and filled out Garfield's term until March 4, 1885.
 He returned to his Manhattan apartment, but had kidney disease, and died a year and a half later, and is buried outside Albany.

 Calvin Coolidge is, thus far, the only President born on the 4th of July, in 1872, at Plymouth Notch, Vermont.
 The farm once known as the Coolidge Homestead is now named President Calvin Coolidge State Historic Site.
 He grew up there, but spent his adult life in Massachusetts, where he served as Mayor of Northampton and Governor, before being elected Vice President with Warren Harding in 1920.
-He had graduated from Amherst College in Massachusetts, but his wife, the former Grace Goodhue, graduated from the University of Vermont -- so UVM produced a First Lady, if not a President.
+He had graduated from Amherst College in Massachusetts, but his wife, the former Grace Goodhue, graduated from the University of Vermont -- so UVM has produced a First Lady, if not a President.

 On August 3, 1923, Coolidge was staying with his father at the Homestead.
-Unable to reach the house, in a very rural area, via telegraph or telephone, as they didn't have one, the Secret Service had to drive in and inform him in person that Harding had died the night before.
+Unable to reach the house, in a very rural area, via telegraph or telephone, as they didn't have either, the Secret Service had to drive in and inform him in person that Harding had died the night before.
 Since the house didn't have electricity, either, he was sworn in by the light of a kerosene lamp -- by his father, a former State legislator and a notary public.
 When asked how he knew he could swear his son in, he said, "I didn't know that I couldn't."
 The 30th President, like Arthur, hurried back to Washington, and was sworn in again, just in case.

 He filled out Harding's term, and was elected to a term of his own in 1924, but, in 1927, he famously said, "I do not choose to run for President in 1928."
 He left office on March 4, 1929, returned to Northampton, and died there in 1933 -- like Arthur, before the completion of the term after he left, so both would have died in office had they sought and won another term.

-He was buried at Plymouth Notch Cemetery, on Lynds Hill Road, just half a mile south of the homestead, at 3780 Vermont Route 100A, 101 miles southeast of Burlington, and 247 miles northest of Times Square.
+He was buried at Plymouth Notch Cemetery, on Lynds Hill Road, just half a mile south of the homestead, at 3780 Vermont Route 100A, 101 miles southeast of Burlington, and 247 miles northeast of Times Square.

 Don't look for tall buildings in Burlington, or anywhere in Vermont.
 The tallest is the Decker Towers complex, at 230 St. Paul Street.
 It's low-income housing, rising 11 stories, or 124 feet.